ashwink-hub/NASSCOM-VSD-SoC-Design/README.md

 <img width="1920" height="983" alt="Screenshot from 2026-07-16 19-34-23" src="https://github.com/user-attachments/assets/5bad3bef-6fcf-421a-9af8-341c6dbb24d3" />

-The below screenshot shows the tracks.info of sky130_fd_sc_hd
+The below screenshot shows the tracks.info of sky130_fd_sc_hd These tracks are usually used in the routing stage, routes are basically metal traces we need to specify where we want our routes to go, that's specification is given by the tracks In magic if we press G, our grids get's activated
 <img width="1920" height="983" alt="Screenshot from 2026-07-16 19-23-50" src="https://github.com/user-attachments/assets/52801fff-1be7-433d-8ad4-9de5dd1de104" />

 The below is the commands for tkcon window to set grid as tracks of locali layer